ahmedpowers/supadu-challenge/README.md

 # supadu-challenge
 Product-detail Page
-Visit https://supadu-challenge.myshopify.com/products/the-best-book to see the page
+Visit https://supadu-challenge.myshopify.com/products/the-best-book and enter the password "paurtu" to see the page